pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 release.

-And when it's finally time to release the feature to everyone, you simply turn the flag on and it just appears to end-users as if it was always there all along (because it was!).
+And when it's finally time to release the feature to everyone, you simply turn the flag on and it just appears to end users as if it was always there all along (because it was!).